gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

 - `4` is the timeout, expressed in ~~milliseconds~~ **_???_**.

 If we now start PuTTY on Windows and we select the correct port with the settings we put in our USART3 configuration we can read the values.
 The right port name can be found if we open `Device Manager` on Windows, under `Serial Ports (COM and LPT)`.

+While this example used blocking API to transfer data, there are two ways to transfer them asynchronously, either using *Interrupts* or *DMA*.

+> **NOTICE**: Remember that when transferring data between memory and peripherals, not only in asynchronous mode using either `IT` or `DMA` modes, but also for blocking API calls, the memory location that has been specified in the call shall remain untouched until the data transfer has been completed.
+This means that **no automatic variables can be used to transfer data from memory to peripherals**, because automatic variables live in stack space and thus their memory location is most likely overwritten
+> - when the current function terminates and another function call is performed;
+> - when an interrupt arrives and the current function execution is preemtped (this happens even when using blocking API calls).
+> That's why only `static` variables or global variables should be used to send/receive data.

 ## Interrupts and USART3 Interrupt API